CuSO-the-coder/R-andom-GB/README.md

 # R-andom-GB
-Radom RGB picker used for Angulars NFT collection
+Radom RGB picker used for Angular NFT collection

 _______________________________________________________________